 What Should You Do If Your Hurricane Sally Insurance Carrier Tries to Non-Renew?

 First, know that you have rights.
 The FLOIR issued the Emergency Order specifically with your rights in mind.
 Allowing insurance companies that have not yet issued the necessary funds to repair your home to cancel or non-renew before your hurricane repairs are complete would allow them to put millions of homeowners under severe financial strain.
 If your home was damaged by Hurricane Sally and has not yet been repaired and your insurance company has attempted to cancel your policy or has issued you a “Notice of Non-Renewal,” you should contact an experienced insurance attorney for assistance immediately.
-At Taylor, Warren, Weidner & Hancock, we never charge any fee or cost to discuss your insurance claim and the actions your insurance company has taken.
+At Taylor, Warren, Weidner, Hancock & Barnes, we never charge any fee or cost to discuss your insurance claim and the actions your insurance company has taken.
 You have questions.
 We want to give you answers, and we are here to help.
-Contact us
+Contact us.

 Comments